-University of Pennsylvania and the United Nations Children’s Fund (UNICEF) are jointly launching a free massive open online course on social norms and social change.
+University of Pennsylvania and the United Nations Children’s Fund (UNICEF) are jointly launching a massive open online course on social norms and social change.
 The complete course, which consists of one theoretical and one practical part á 4 weeks coursework, is taught entirely in English.
 Students who already attended previous sessions of the course rated the first part of the course with 4.5 and the second part of the course with 5.0 out of 5.0 possible points.

 The first course will teach students how to make the distinction between social norms and social constructs, like customs or conventions.
 These distinctions are crucial for effective policy interventions aimed to create new, beneficial norms or eliminate harmful ones.